 If you would like to read more articles like this one, please sign up for my email updates.

 * Links from Amazon.com are affiliate links.
 That means that if you purchase these items, I get a small percentage of the selling price.
 You pay the same amount whether you order the item through my link or any other one.
 It doesn’t cost you a dime.
 Even though some links earn me affiliate commissions, my reputation as an instructor is worth more to me than the few pennies I’ll make off of any potential sales.
 For that reason, I would never link to anything that I don’t personally use or endorse.
 I spend a lot of time writing articles on this site.
 All my information is given free of charge.
-I don’t have any paid advertising on the site.
 Your use of my affiliate links for purchases is an easy way for you to support the writing you enjoy without subscription fees, annoying ads, or donation requests.
 Thank you for helping support my work.